kenny-lfx/swe-interview-test/README.md

   - **http://localhost:5001/api/products** - Returns the list of products.
   - **http://localhost:5001/api/products/:id** - Deletes a product with the specified ID.

-### Additional Notes

-- Restart the Backend Server if you need to repopulate products.
-If all products are deleted, restarting the server will reset the product list.
-- The frontend proxy in `package.json` helps avoid CORS issues by forwarding API calls to the backend.
-Ensure the `proxy` is correctly set to the backend’s URL and port.

 ## Scripts Summary